lewiskirori/WoostemInven/README.md

 ~Order management and product management can be done with ease.

-~Lightweight and easy to use.
+~Lightweight hence easy to use.

-~Report management.

-~User view report.
+~Report management & User view report.

 ```
 ## Necessity